 Any activity having to do with your officiating avocation.
-Coverage extends to all your officiating activities for recognized sports organizations, leagues and associations.
-Your policy also provides excess coverage for claims for bodily injury, property damage and personal injury during sporting activities that are organized by recognized sports organizations, leagues and associations and while assigning, attending seminars, conferences, camps, clinics and similar meetings designed to improve officiating knowledge and skills.
+Coverage extends to all your officiating activities for recognized sports organizations, leagues, associations or other formally organized entities (i.e. local park department) where the rules of a recognized sanctioning body are followed.
+Your policy also provides excess coverage for claims for bodily injury, property damage and personal advertising injury during sporting activities that are organized by recognized sports organizations, leagues, associations or other formally organized entities and while assigning, attending seminars, conferences, camps, clinics and similar meetings designed to improve officiating knowledge and skills.
 Coverage extends to claims brought against the official by athletic participants (participant legal liability).
 Coverage is also provided for claims alleging a breach of duty as an official by reason of error or omission occurring while acting as an official.